maiya-22/pokemon-game/readme.md

 ## Pokemon Game

+- Each Pokemon trainer (Professor Grim and Chuck) has three pokemon in their gym (fetched from the Pokemon API https://pokeapi.co).
+Press the play button to select a random pokemon from each trainer's gym and see which Pokemon wins the round.

-- code tools used:
+- Code used:
-- vanilla XMLHttpRequest object, JS Promises, and JS class syntax to fetch pokemon data from Pokemon Api and use the data to render game.
+    - ES6: vanilla promisifying XMLHttpRequest object via vanilla JS Promises, and JS class syntax.
+    - DOM manipulation with setTimeout, to render animations.
-- Animations via plain CSS animations, Animate.CSS library, and vanilla JavaScript.
+    - CSS Animations via vanilla CSS and the animate.css library.

 #### Project Status

 - Re-initializing repository, in order to refactor from serverless html to express server.
+- Refactoring code and a couple more animations, in progress.

 #### By:

-- collaboration between Maiya and Jamie Grafton: https://github.com/jjgrafton
+- Collaboration between Maiya https://github.com/maiya-22 and Jamie Grafton: https://github.com/jjgrafton

 #### Set Up After Cloning Repo:

-- run these commands in terminal:
+- Run these commands in terminal:
     - npm install
     - npm start